HSEITMCI2/jobkiosk/doc/userstories.md

 Job offers should be able to be changed or deleted if requirements have changed or the position has been filled.

 ## Job portal's administrative assistant
 I as the assistant screen new job offers and accept or reject them.
 In case of rejection, I send an explanation to the recruiter.
+I use text blocks for the rection explanations.

+## Students
+I as a student browse job offers and select interesting job offer for further information.

+## Faculty Members
+I as a faculty member want get a statistic on current job offers.
+I'm interested in topics of the offers, too.